-The Navy Chaplain Corps is made up of over 800 Navy Chaplains.
-Each Chaplain is an ordained clergy member from any of more than 100 different faith groups currently represented (including Protestant, Catholic, Jewish, Muslim, Buddhist and many others).
-Each Chaplain is also a Navy Officer – meaning each holds an important leadership role.
+The Navy Chaplain Corps comprises more than 800 Navy Chaplains from more than 100 different faith groups, including Christian, Jewish, Muslim, Buddhist, and many others.
+Each Chaplain is also a Navy Officer- meaning each holds an important leadership role.

 Chaplains offer everything from faith leadership to personal advice to much needed solace.
 All while living up to the guiding principles of the Chaplain Mission.

 - Providing religious ministry and support to those of your own faith

 - Facilitating the religious requirements of those from all faiths

 - Caring for all service-members and their families, including those subscribing to no specific faith